0xPolygonMiden/miden-base/docs/src/account.md

 > A collection of [assets](asset.md) stored by the `Account`.

-Large amounts of fungible and non-fungible assets can be stored in the `Account`s vault.
+A large amount of fungible and non-fungible assets can be stored in the `Account`s vault.

 ### Nonce